Mandible & maxilla

 Copyright: 2004-2024, PathologyOutlines.com, Inc.

-Cite this page: Morrison A. Periapical (dental) granuloma.
+Cite this page: Smith MH.
+Periapical (dental) granuloma.
 PathologyOutlines.com website. https://www.pathologyoutlines.com/topic/mandiblemaxilladentalgranuloma.html.
-Accessed April 24th, 2024.
+Accessed November 27th, 2024.

 Definition / general

-• Inflamed fibrous or granulation tissue at the periapical region (or less commonly laterally along the tooth rooth) of a necrotic or infected tooth
+• Inflamed granulation or fibrous connective tissue in the periapical region (or less commonly laterally along the tooth root) of a necrotic or infected tooth

 Terminology

-• Occupies the central cavity portion of each tooth
+• Loose connective tissue within the central pulp cavity of tooth

 • May be caused by trauma or bacteria accessing dental pulp

-• Reversible pulpitis: may resolve spontaneously, with medication, by correcting / removing the cause
+• Reversible pulpitis: may resolve spontaneously, with medication or by correcting / removing the cause

 • Irreversible pulpitis: possibility of restoration to a healthy, disease free pulp is not possible

-• Treatment may be limited to root canal therapy or removal of the tooth, depending on the clinical and radiographic presentation
+• Treatment limited to root canal therapy or removal of the tooth, depending on the clinical and radiographic presentation

 • Small opening at the apex (toward root tip) of the tooth root that allows passage of neural and vascular supply of tooth